 The hotel is open, plus you can catch the twice-daily Peabody Duck March, dining and drinks at Capriccio Grill, the Lobby Bar, or Peabody Deli & Desserts.
 The Feathers Spa is open for facials and massages, too.

-Pink Palace Museum is open.
-CTI Giant Theater and Sharpe Planetarium will reopen July 21.
+Pink Palace Museum is open, including the CTI Giant Theater and Sharpe Planetarium.

-The Pink Palace Museum is open.
-The Theater and Planetarium will reopen July 21.
+The Pink Palace Museum is open, along with the Theater and Planetarium.
 New safety protocols require masks of all staff, temperature checks, guests are required to wear masks, and capacity is reduced.
 The Pink Palace Museum is open Tue. – Sat.
 12:30 p.m. – 6:30 p.m. (members only from 10:30 a.m. to 12:30 p.m.) and Sunday from noon to 5 p.m.

 Rock ’n’ Soul Museum is open.